wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 same task repeatedly.
 On the currently available hardware, the time to process a task instance is as follows:

-  - Read input: 2 Seconds
+  - Read input: 2 sec
-  - CPU computation: 3 Seconds
+  - CPU computation: 3 sec
-  - Write output: 2 Seconds
+  - Write output: 2 sec

 A program was designed to overlap IO and computation when executing multiple task instances in sequence.
-As in Figure 3, the program first reads the input for the first 2 tasks, and then alternates between writing the output for task *i* and reading the input for task *i+2*, until at the end it writes the output of the last two tasks one after the other.
+As in Figure 3, the program first reads the input for the first 2 tasks, and then alternates between writing the output for task $i$ and reading the input for task $i+2$, until at the end it writes the output of the last two tasks one after the other.
 The computation on the CPU for a task is started as soon as its input has been read from disk.